mccullochk/react-toolbox-themr/README.md

 }
 ```

-After this, you can run from the console the command `yarn run toolbox` and the script will create an `assets/react-toolbox` folder and two different files:
+After this, you can run the command `yarn run toolbox` from the console and the script will create an `assets/react-toolbox` folder and two different files:

-- `theme.css` includes all CSS from react-toolbox for the components you have specified in the configuration.
+- `theme.css` includes all the CSS for the react-toolbox components you have specified in the configuration.
 - `theme.js` implements a javascript object (a css module) that tells react-toolbox components what are the `classNames` each included component needs to use.

 As a final step you have to include the generated CSS file in your document just like any other CSS asset.
 Also, you have to use [react-css-themr](https://github.com/javivelasco/react-css-themr) `ThemeProvider` at the top of your app passing the theme.